 On June 20 , 2017, Council approved the Homelessness Strategy.
 The strategy is a City of Boulder specific plan to address homelessness and compliment other regional homelessness efforts.
 The strategy has been developed based on best practices, research, what’s worked in other communities, and local issues and needs.

 Council memos related to homelessness can be found on the Homelessness Council Memos webpage.

 - Maximize efficiency and effectiveness of city resources in reducing homelessness;

 - Engage community and regional partners broadly in solutions; and

 - Provide a strategic road map for city action on homelessness.

 Status and Next Steps

-The city is implementing multiple initiatives within the Homelessness Strategy.
-The comprehensive approach includes expanding housing opportunities and homelessness prevention initiatives, maximizing system and client efficiency and effectiveness through expanded partnerships, expanding public information about homelessness, and creating safe and welcoming public spaces.
-Specific work plan activities in late 2017 through the end of 2018 are:
+The city has implemented multiple initiatives within the Homelessness Strategy.
+The comprehensive approach includes expanding housing opportunities and homelessness prevention initiatives, maximizing system and client efficiency and effectiveness through partnerships, expanding public information about homelessness, and creating safe and welcoming public spaces.
+Specific work plan activities through the end of 2018 are:

-- Identify resources to further support housing vouchers or provide financial subsidy to afford rents/security deposits.
+- Identify resources to further support housing vouchers or provide financial subsidy for rents/security deposits.

 - Invest resources to identify and subsidize units in existing affordable housing rental inventory to designate as transitional or permanently supportive housing as well as work to have these units in new developments.